LucaLumetti/CVProject/README.md

 - [ ] Low number of channels in generator and discriminator always bc of CUDA out of memory
-- [ ] Give the possibility to resume a training using the saved model as starting point
+- [ ] Give the possibility to resume a training using the saved model as
+- [ ] Give the option to trasform images to 512x512 and 256x256 before training
+  starting point